 TGah Editor: Change the paragraph below as follows (#5266):

-The No More Relay Indicator subfield is set to 1, to indicate that the AP does not accept any more requests for operating as relays from its associated non-AP STAs.
+The No More Relay Flag subfield is set to 1, to indicate that the AP does not accept any more requests for operating as relays from its associated non-AP STAs.
 Otherwise it is set to 0.

 9.42h.2 Relay operation